Getting Ready For Camp

 As such, internal need-based assistance is available through our scholarship fund for all of our programs, and we have partnered with the One Happy Camper (Campership) program to provide first-time incentives to encourage parents to choose Jewish camp.
 See below for the Beber Financial Aid application and for tools to help make camp more affordable for your family.

-In partnership with our alumni, board, private foundations, and individual donors, Beber Camp is able to provide financial assistance to our camp families.
+In partnership with our alumni, board, private foundations, and individual donors, Beber Camp is able to provide need-based financial assistance to our camp families.

 - Beber Camp offers need-based scholarships to all of our families.